 Sessions will be held once or twice a week and will run for a period of six weeks on the same day.
 This ensures there is continuity for the children and they can progress through different activities over the six week period.
 Research has shown that to have maximum benefit to the children, sessions should be regular and consistent.
 At the end of the six weeks, another day will be chosen.
 By varying the days on which Forest School is taught, more children get a chance to participate.

-Weekly sessions will be run by Bev Hughes who has recently completed her Forest School Leader training (Level 3).
+Weekly sessions will be run by Katie who has completed her Forest School Leader training (Level 3).

 Each six week block will have a theme and will incorporate a variety of fun, stimulating activities which allow the children to be creative and use their imagination.
 Some activities will involve children working in pairs or small groups whereas other activities the children might work individually.